rogerbarton/vr-modeling/docs/report/2-Impl-Areas.md

 An extra complication to this is that Unity uses row-major and libigl expects column-major matrices.
 Because of this we have two copies of the data, one in column-major and one in row-major.
 This creates a necessary transpose each time we apply changes.
 To mitigate performance losses, this is done in C++ on the worker thread.
 For larger meshes the effect of this transpose on runtime as well as memory performance will be more noticeable.
 For the meshes tested, this was not an issue with operations on the [armadillo mesh](http://graphics.stanford.edu/data/3Dscanrep/) :cite:`standford-3d-models` still being responsive.

 Ideally libigl would work equally well in row-major preventing a transpose and reducing the number of copies of the mesh in memory.
-Although Eigen supports row-major well, libigl templates do not always consider this causing compiler errors.
+Although Eigen :cite:`eigen` supports row-major well, libigl templates do not always consider this causing compiler errors.

 In this part of the development process, the engine source code would have been beneficial.